Union Township, Grand Traverse County, Michigan

-Union Township is a civil township in eastern Grand Traverse County in the U.S. state of Michigan.
-The population was 514 at the 2020 Census up from 405 at the 2010 census, making it the least populous township in the county, and the only township in Grand Traverse County with a population of less than one thousand.
+Union Township is a civil township of Grand Traverse County in the U.S. state of Michigan.
+The population was 514 at the 2020 Census, making it the least populous township in the county.
 Much of Union Township is protected by the Traverse City Management Unit of the Pere Marquette State Forest.

 History

-Union Township was organized in October of 1884.
+Union Township was organized in October 1884.

 Geography

 According to the United States Census Bureau, the township has a total area of 36.0 square miles (93.2 km^{2}), of which 35.8 square miles (92.8 km^{2}) is land and 0.2 square mile (0.4 km^{2}) (0.47%) is water.
+The township is located in the east of Grand Traverse County, sharing a boundary with Kalkaska County.

 The primary source of the Boardman River, the confluence of the river's north and south branches, is located in Union Township.

-Union Township has no named communities.
-The township contains no state trunkline highways either, although US Highway 131 comes within 600 ft of the township's southeastern corner.
+Union Township contains no state trunkline highways.
+However, US Highway 131 comes within 600 ft of the township's southeastern corner.